Ronwen Williams: Mamelodi Sundowns Star Explains How Hugo Broos Revived Bafana Bafana

 Read also

-Williams on Broos' approach at Bafana
+Williams reflects on Broos's approach at Bafana

 The South African international also said he was surprised when Broos admitted, “It starts with me.”
-The coach explained that after all the praise and excitement following their impressive AFCON campaign, he had relaxed and allowed things to drift — something he vowed to correct.
+The coach explained that after all the praise and excitement following their impressive AFCON campaign, he had relaxed and allowed things to drift, something he vowed to correct.

 For Williams, it was the first time he had seen a coach take such ownership of a team’s dip in form.